%20(2).avif)

 .avif)

-MongoDB is typically deployed as a managed cloud service or self-hosted on virtual machines and Kubernetes, and is often integrated into CI/CD workflows alongside observability and backup tooling to support production operations.
+MongoDB is typically deployed as a managed cloud service or self-hosted on virtual machines and Kubernetes, with backups, monitoring, and controlled upgrade workflows as part of day-2 operations.
+For core concepts and operational guidance, see the MongoDB documentation.

 A computer database is an organized collection of data that can be manipulated and accessed through specialized software